autowarefoundation/autoware.universe/planning/sampling_based_planner/sampler_common/README.md

 # Sampler Common

-Common classes and functions for sampling based planners.
+Common functions for sampling based planners.

-## Description
+This includes classes for representing paths and trajectories, hard and soft constraints, conversion between cartesian and frenet frames, ...